azist/azos/src/Azos.Sky/Locking/readme.md

  The failures are handled based on a **reliability contract/expectation** which is stipulated by every transaction.
  The approach is based on an efficient one-phase client-server protocol that **statistically ensures** (*but does not guarantee*) that **client caller can rely on the server state**.
-It achieves high throughput by **completely eliminating state macine sync inter-node communication** - so typical in systems that use Raft or Paxos.
+It achieves high throughput by **completely eliminating state machine sync inter-node communication** - so typical in systems that use Raft or Paxos.
 Sky locking system ensures that the client transaction/call succeeds only when the **minimum probable server state/data currency claim is satisfied**.